tal-rofe/cz-vinyl/README.md

 Please adhere to this project's `CODE_OF_CONDUCT.md`.

-If you want to make PR easily and check your code:
+If you want to make PR please first check your code by:

 1. Run `pnpm i` to install dependencies
-2. Build your source code by running `pnpm dist`
+2. Build your source code by running `pnpm build`
 3. Modify `.cz.json` file with:
 ```json
 {